Greek Yogurt Blueberry Muffins

 How to make greek yogurt blueberry muffins

-Step 1: In a bowl, whisk together your dry ingredients: all purpose flour, salt, baking soda, and baking powder.
+Step 1: In a bowl, whisk together your dry ingredients: all-purpose flour, salt, baking soda, and baking powder.

 dry ingredients in a bowl

-Step 2: Whisk together the wet ingredients in a separate bowl: plain greek yogurt, lemon zest, sugar, eggs, vanilla extract, and olive oil.
+Step 2: Whisk together the wet ingredients in a separate bowl: the plain greek yogurt, lemon zest, sugar, eggs, vanilla extract, and olive oil.

 Step 3: Add the dry ingredients to the wet, and mix until just combined (do not over mix).